-Relative to this literature, I exploit the fact that I conduct an experiment and induce product unavailability variation as a shock to consumer habits in order to identify this portion of consumer utility.
+Relative to this literature, I exploit the fact that I conduct an experiment and induce product unavailability variation as a shock to the usage stock in order to identify this portion of consumer utility.
 Conlon and Mortimer (2013, 2018); Conlon, Mortimer and Sarkis (2021) explore the value of product unavailability in identifying components of consumer demand.
-In this paper my focus is on using this variation to understand the impact of inertia, though in Appendix E I directly use the results of Conlon and Mortimer (2018); Conlon, Mortimer and Sarkis (2021) who utilize the treatment effect interpretation of the product unavailability experiment as an alternative approach to estimate diversion ratios.
+In this paper I use this variation to understand the role of inertia as well as provide extensive reduced-form and qualitative analysis of consumer demand resulting from individual-level availability changes.
 Finally, Goldfarb (2006) studies a natural experiment of product unavailability due to website outages in order to understand the medium term effects of inertia on overall usage.